 There’s only one potential annoyance about streaming TV.
 It’s an internet-connected thing.
 And for many people, the very thing they want to watch TV shows and movies on – their TV – isn’t an internet-connected device.

-So, what options do you have, and how much are they going to set you back?
-Let’s look at some of the best options currently on the market.
+So, what streaming TV options do you have, and how much are they going to set you back?
+Let’s look at some of the most popular choices currently on the market.

 The HDMI Cable